Meet the members of our medical advisory board

 Adjusting for the difference between a theoretical pre-procedural CT and intra-operative environment in real time, AI can add valuable information to confidently navigate to the nodule and simplifying the procedure.

-Prof. Dr. Pallav Shah
+Prof. Dr. Pallav Shah, MD

 Royal Brompton Hospital | United Kingdom